-The investigation generally will include interviews with the parties if available, interviews with other witnesses, as needed, and a review of relevant documents, as appropriate.
+The Title IX investigation is completely independent of any potential law enforcement investigation and generally will include interviews with the parties if available, interviews with other witnesses, as needed, and a review of relevant documents, as appropriate.
 Disclosure of facts to parties and witnesses shall be limited to what is reasonably necessary to conduct a fair and thorough investigation.
 The investigator must admonish participants in an investigation that confidentiality is essential to the integrity of the process.

 Upon request, the complainant and the respondent may each have a representative present when he or she is interviewed, and at any subsequent proceeding or related meeting.
-Other witnesses may have a representative present at the discretion of the investigator or as required by applicable District policy and procedure or collective bargaining agreements.
+Other witnesses may have a representative present at the discretion of the investigator or as required by applicable District Policy and Procedure or collective bargaining agreements.